 3.5.1.
 Responsible official.
 Any application form, report, or compliance certification required by this permit to be submitted to the DAQ and/or USEPA shall contain a certification by the responsible official that states that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.
 [45CSR§§30-4.4. and 5.1.c.3.D.]

 - 3.5.2.
 A permittee may request confidential treatment for the submission of reporting required under 45CSR§30-5.1.c.3. pursuant to the limitations and procedures of W.Va.
 Code § 22-5-10 and 45CSR31.
 [45CSR§30-5.1.c.3.E.] - 3.5.3.
-Except for the electronic submittal of the annual certification to the USEPA as required in 3.5.5 below, all notices, requests, demands, submissions and other communications required or permitted to be made to the Secretary of DEP and/or USEPA shall be made in writing and shall be deemed to have been duly given when delivered by hand, mailed first class or by private carrier with postage prepaid to the address(es) set forth below or to such other person or address as the Secretary of the Department of Environmental Protection may designate:
+Except for the electronic submittal of the annual compliance certification and semi-annual monitoring reports to the DAQ and USEPA as required in 3.5.5 and 3.5.6 below, all notices, requests, demands, submissions and other communications required or permitted to be made to the Secretary of DEP and/or USEPA shall be made in writing and shall be deemed to have been duly given when delivered by hand, or mailed first class or by private carrier with postage prepaid to the address(es), or submitted in electronic format by e-mail as set forth below or to such other person or address as the Secretary of the Department of Environmental Protection may designate:

-If to the DAQ:
+DAQ:

-If to the US EPA:
+US EPA:

 Director Associate Director

 WVDEP Office of Air Enforcement and Compliance

 Division of Air Quality Assistance (3AP20)

-601 57th Street SE U. S. Environmental Protection Agency
+601 57 th Street SE Section Chief

+Charleston, WV 25304 U. S. Environmental Protection Agency

-Charleston, WV 25304 Region III
+Region III

+Enforcement and Compliance Assurance

+Division Air Section (3ED21)

 1650 Arch Street

-Phone: 304/926-0475 Philadelphia, PA 19103-2029
+Philadelphia, PA 19103-2029